Gautam Bhan

-Gautam Bhan is an urban researcher, writer and faculty member at the Indian Institute for Human Settlements.
-As the faculty member of IIHS, he works and teaches politics of poverty, inequality and development in Indian cities with a focus on housing, social security and urban planning.
+Gautam Bhan is an urbanist, writer and activist affiliated with the Indian Institute for Human Settlements (IIHS).
+His works focuses on urban inequality, social protection, housing, community mobilisation, decent work, and urban and planning theory.
 He is a frequent columnist and is actively involved in the sexuality rights movements in India.

 Education

-A visiting undergraduate scholar at Harvard University, Dr. Gautam Bhan completed his graduation from Amherst College with Political Economy and Development Studies in 2002.
-He then did his masters on Urban Studies from University of Chicago and Doctor of Philosophy (PhD), City/Urban, Community and Regional Planning from University of California, Berkeley.
+Bhan completed his undergraduate degree in Political Economy and Development Studies from Amherst College in 2002, followed by a master's degree in Urban Sociology from the University of Chicago in 2006 and PhD in City and Regional Planning from the University of California, Berkeley in 2012.

 Career

-Gautam Bhan is a senior consultant at Indian Institute for Human Settlements, an educational institution that intends to amalgamate research, teaching and practice urban housing, along with generating insight from the south.
-He was a research fellow on a study with the Society of Applied Studies for two years.
-Bhan is also the co-founder of New Text, a "print and electronic publishing house committed to expanding equitable, open and affordable access to knowledge and books".
-He appeared on TED Talks India in December 2017, where he spoke about his "bold plan to house 100 million people".
+Bhan is currently Associate Dean of the IIHS School of Human Development, and is also Associate Professor at IIHS (Institution Deemed to be) University.
+He is also the co-founder of New Text, a print and electronic publishing house committed to expanding equitable, open and affordable access to knowledge and books.
+He appeared on TED Talks India in 2017, where he spoke about his "bold plan to house 100 million people".

-Bhan writes frequently for various magazines and dailies including The Caravan, Hindustan Times, India Today, Tehelka, The Indian Express and The Times of India.
+He writes frequently for various magazines and dailies including The Caravan, Hindustan Times, India Today, Tehelka, The Indian Express and The Times of India.
 He is an active proponent of LGBT rights in India and one of the petitioners in the legal battle to decriminalize homosexuality in India.

-Honors and awards
+Honours and awards

-Fellow, Social Science Research Council 2009–10; Berkeley Fellow 2007–2012; Award for Distinguished Academic Achievement, College of Environmental Design, UC Berkeley 2012.
+Bhan was previously Fellow, Social Science Research Council, 2009–10 and Berkeley Fellow, 2007–12; and has received the Award for Distinguished Academic Achievement, College of Environmental Design, UC Berkeley, 2012.